 \subsection{Stationary measures}

-It is clear that the existence of an ergodic stationary measure in the measure class of $\leb$ for some distribution on a semigroup $\genplus{F}$ implies ergodicity of $\IFS(\cF)$ (w.r.t $\leb$).
+It is clear that the existence of an ergodic stationary measure in the measure class of $\leb$ for some distribution on a semigroup $\genplus{F}$ implies ergodicity of $\IFS(\cF)$ (w.r.t. $\leb$).
 Conversely, ergodicity with respect to the Lebesgue measure for $\IFS(\cF)$ implies that every ergodic stationary measure is either equivalent or singular to $\leb$.
 These observations indicate a possible approach for Question \ref{q:q.c-branch}, particularly in dimension 2, where the work of \cite{Brown_Hertz_2017} provides a classification of all ergodic stationary measures.
 It is natural to ask the following question.

-\begin{question} Given a generic pair of nearby $\cC^s$ Anosov diffeomorphisms on $\bT^2$ ($s>1$), does there exist a distribution on the generated semigroup for which there is some ergodic stationary measure in the class of the Lebesgue measure? \end{question}
+\begin{question} Given a generic pair of nearby $\cC^s$ Anosov diffeomorphisms on $\bT^2$ ($s>1$), does there exist a distribution on the generated semigroup for which there is some ergodic stationary measure in the Lebesgue class? \end{question}